Skip to content

 DEFRA Resources and Waste Strategy for England

-On 18 December 2018, DEFRA announced the Resources and Waste Strategy for England.
-The strategy sets out plans to double resource productivity and eliminate avoidable waste of all kinds (including plastic waste) by 2050.
+The Resources and Waste Strategy for England sets out plans to double resource productivity and eliminate avoidable waste of all kinds (including plastic waste) by 2050.
+The strategy sets out how to:

 • preserve our stock of material resources by minimising waste, promoting resource efficiency and moving towards a circular economy